Skip to main content

 Carmichael HART

-is a coalition of faith communities, non-profits, businesses, agencies, and individuals, who are committed to finding solutions to homelessness in our local communities.
-On-going Volunteer
+Carmichael HART is a coalition of faith communities, non-profits, businesses, agencies, and individuals, who are committed to finding solutions to homelessness in our local communities.

-Here are some opportunities available for you to get engaged in this work.
+Here are available opportunities to get engaged in this work:

 Thursday Meal Prep/Delivery – Every Thursday volunteers are needed to make and/or deliver lunches to the unhoused neighbors.

-Saturday Shower Ministry – Every Saturday are needed from 9am – 1pm as Shower Attendants.
+Saturday Shower Ministry – Every Saturday people are needed from 9am – 1pm as Shower Attendants.

-Carmichael Hart Programs have great opportunities for members to get involved locally, especially in homeless issues in Carmichael.
+Carmichael Hart Programs have great opportunities for members to get involved locally, especially with homeless issues in Carmichael.
 Contact the office with questions.

 Shower sign upMeal sign up